aptos-labs/developer-docs/docs/move/move-on-aptos/cli.md

 The exact account address should vary for each run, though the vanity prefix should not.
 :::

-Store Ace's address in a shell variable so you can call it inline later on:
+Store Ace's address in a shell variable, so you can call it inline later on:

 ```bash
 # Your exact address should vary